 “Tinnemans contemporary classical works are unusual and exciting.” – Moving Classics

 Page turning, knitters, hedge trimmers, kung fu and Shakespeare all have featured in her compositions.
-She was selected out of more than 600 submissions to compose contemporary classical composition with electronics for the 2013 edition of the MATA festival in New York, founded by Philip Glass, Eleonor Sandresky and Lisa Bielawa, resulting in the innovative piece ‘Killing Time’.
+She was selected to compose a new work for the 2013 edition of the MATA festival in New York, founded by Philip Glass, Eleonor Sandresky and Lisa Bielawa, resulting in the innovative piece ‘Killing Time’.
 Jobina’s highly acclaimed piece ‘Shakespeare and Hedgeshear’, involving two table tennis teams and hedge trimmers, was selected to represent the British section of the ISCM World Music Days 2014 in Poland.

 Starting in the mid-nineties, Jobina has evolved with the big changes of our times.
 Throughout the fin de siècle Tinnemans was mainly living in Eindhoven, The Netherlands, town of Philips Home Electronics Industries, where she dragged many obsolete analog electronic music devices of former Philips employees out of random skips.
 Her usual habitat would be redundant office blocks and warehouses with plenty of space to shelter a multitude of rescue organs, speakers, reel tape recorders, mixing desks and effects processors.
 Her early works feature these instruments and developed into Tinnemans’ producing and sound engineering skills.

 In 2007 Jobina made the radical change to move to the middle of nowhere on a peninsula in Pembrokeshire in Wales, UK.
-She lives in this stunning wilderness for nearly ten years, self sufficient, foraging and cut off from city life, spending days in nature, listening and observing, and gaining a fascination for seaweed.
-Being exposed to the elements and immersed in silence for years has created a deep impact and Tinnemans’ compositions changed accordingly.
-Monumental natural landscapes with their detailed micro textures are now the main sound palette Jobina sources from.
+She lives in this stunning wilderness for nearly ten years, self sustained, foraging and cut off from city life, spending days in nature, listening and observing, and gaining a fascination for seaweed.
+Being exposed to the elements and immersed in silence for years created a deep impact and Tinnemans’ compositions changed accordingly.
+Monumental natural landscapes with their detailed micro textures are now the main musical influences Jobina sources from.